California Driving Record: How to Check It + More Tips

 The number of points assigned depends on the severity of the violation; for example, a parking ticket carries no points, an infraction (like a speeding ticket or failure to yield) carries one point, and a serious driving offense (like reckless driving) carries two or more points.

-Getting multiple points within set time periods can result in action from the DMV, as shown below.
+Getting multiple points within set time periods can result in action from the DMV.
+It’s important to understand how many points are on your license and how that may impact you.

 California points system chart showing how many points you receive for various violations